hebrides/intern-training/README-Design.md

 ### 2. UX Project

-Create a design for an interactive surf clock using Figma.
+Create a design for an interactive surf clock using Figma. ⏰ 🌊 🏄

-The interactive design should show time / date / weather and wave period / height information, as well as streaming video from a selectable list of surf spots.
-The streaming video does not need to function; use a screenshot.
+The interactive design should show 1. time 2. date 3. weather 4. wave period  5. wave height information, and 6. streaming video from 7. a selectable list of surf spots.
+The streaming video does not need to function.
+Use a screenshot!
+It's a *design*.

 ### 3. Marketing Project